AnesuMusopelo/-weather-by-city-cli/README.md

 python weather.py "New York" --units imperial
 ```

-No keys.
-No config.
-It geocodes the city name and shows the current temperature, wind, and an emoji icon.

 ## Files

 - `weather.py` – the CLI
 - `requirements.txt` – dependencies (`requests`, `rich`)